 If you decide to use a home dry cleaning kit, be sure to treat the berry stain first with the provided stain remover before putting the garment in the dryer bag.

 How to Remove Berry Stains from Carpets

-Use a dull knife or the edge of a spoon to lift any solid berry matter from the carpet.
+Use a dull knife or the edge of a spoon to lift any solids from the carpet.
 Do not rub because that will push the stain deeper into the fibers.
-Next, use a white paper towel or old white cloth to blot up as much of the liquid as possible.
-Try to work from the outside edge of the stain toward the center to keep the stain from spreading and getting larger.

 Mix a solution of one teaspoon dish washing detergent with two cups of lukewarm water.
 Dip a white cloth, sponge or paper towel into the solution and blot the berry stain.
 Keep moving to a clean area of the cloth as the stain is transferred out of the carpet.
 When no more stain is transferred, dip a clean white cloth in plain water and "rinse" by blotting the stain again.
 It is important to rinse the detergent out of the carpet because it can actually attract soil.